shorebirdtech/website/src/pages/blogs/how_shorebird_works.md

 Our Code Push consists of:

-1. A command line program shorebird that knows how to wrap flutter, including pulling down its own fork of Flutter’s engine.
+1. A command line program `shorebird` that knows how to wrap `flutter`, including pulling down its own fork of Flutter’s engine.
 2. A fork of Flutter’s engine that includes our custom updater, a library we built to manage patches in your application.
 3. A cloud service at shorebird.dev to store information about your releases